vsergeev/luaradio/new-to-sdr.md

 can receive.
 It can be thought of as the width of the SDR's window into the RF spectrum.
-This is usually in the range of 1 to 10 MHz for entry-level SDR receivers, and in the 20 to 60 MHz range for the more advanced SDR transreceivers.
+This is usually in the range of 1 to 10 MHz for entry-level SDR receivers, and in the 20 to 60 MHz range for the more advanced SDR transceivers.
 Bandwidth is different from tuning frequency; rather, more bandwidth means that the SDR receiver can capture a wider window of signals simultaneously when tuned to a particular frequency.
 In some cases, more bandwidth is required to capture a very wide signal, like a 6 MHz wide DVB-T